Stingray Service Gateway

 Determining over 6000 protocols.

-Support for the following operation modes: in-line, mode using routing asymmetry in outgoing traffic and traffic mirroring mode.
+Support for the following operation modes: in-line, using routing asymmetry in outgoing traffic and traffic mirroring mode.

-It is possible to scale the solution to provide traffic handling up to 3.84 Tbit/s.
+Possibility to scale the solution to provide traffic handling up to 3.84 Tbit/s.

 In-line mode implies the platform to be connected between the border router and termination device (BNG/BRAS).
 Fault tolerance is provided by the bypass function supported by Silicom networking bypass adapters.

-Mode using routing asymmetry in outgoing traffic is used when facing challenges of filtering only web traffic based on policy based routing.
+Mode using routing asymmetry in outgoing traffic is used when facing challenges of filtering only web traffic based on policy-based routing.